 In the box you'll find the Polar Vantage M2 watch itself, wristbands (both size options included), charging cable, Polar Vantage M2 user manual and the information note.

-Polar Vantage M2 review: build quality and ergonomics
+Polar Vantage M2 review: Build quality and ergonomics

 The Polar Vantage M2 is similar in size to the Vantage V2 but it feels much lighter.
-As a matter of fact, the Vantage M2 is 6.5 grams lighter than the Vantage V2, which might not sound much but when taken the overall weight of the watch into consideration – it's 45.5 grams with the wristband – one can see just how significant the difference is.
+As a matter of fact, the Vantage M2 is 6.5 grams lighter than the Vantage V2, which might not sound much but when taking the overall weight of the watch into consideration – it's 45.5 grams with the wristband – one can see just how significant the difference is.

 It might be lighter but the Polar Vantage M2 is definitely not a flimsier watch.
 The case is made of glass fibre reinforced polymer while the bezel, buttons and buckle are stainless steel.
 There are loads of little holes on the silicone wristband which allow air to get to the skin easier, so wearing the watch all day is not at all uncomfortable.

-The Polar Vantage M2 has an 'always-on' colour display, protected by hard-coated PMMA laminated lens.
+The Polar Vantage M2 has an 'always-on' colour display, protected by a hard-coated PMMA laminated lens.
 The display is 1.2” across and has a resolution of 240 x 240.
 The contrast is great and there is also an option to illuminate the screen using the top left button.

-Talking about buttons: thankfully, the Polar Vantage M2 ditched the hybrid 'touchscreen & five button' navigation scheme and uses the latter only, which not only speeds up page transition times but also makes navigation more straightforward overall.
-The button layout is similar to other Vantage models: top left – toggle light on/off; bottom left – access menu, move back; top and bottom right – move up and down; middle right – enter/confirm selection.
+Talking about buttons: thankfully, the Polar Vantage M2 ditched the hybrid 'touchscreen & five buttons' navigation scheme and uses the latter only, which not only speeds up page transition times but also makes navigation more straightforward overall.
+The button layout is similar to other Vantage models: top left – toggle the light on/off; bottom left – access menu, move back; top and bottom right – move up and down; middle right – enter/confirm the selection.